top of page

 Armor

 Armor can be worn by player characters or by monsters.
 The most common kinds of armor in most fantasy worlds range from light armor like leather to heavy armor like plate.
-NPCs (nonplayer characters) will sometimes have a form of armor called natural armor, which allows them to have a higher AC than is normal.
+NPCs (nonplayer characters) will sometimes have a form of armor called natural armor, which allows them to have a higher Armor Class than is normal.

 Your character may not be proficient in all kinds of armor.
 For example, a sorcerer is normally proficient not proficient with any armor, and a ranger is proficient only with light and medium armor.